nuvolaris/nuvolaris-testing/SETUP.md

+# What you want to do?

+- Get access to the test environments
+- Generate all the secrets to run the tests locally
+- Upload the secrets and run the tests on GitHub actions
+- Rebuild the CI environment

-# Recover access to the CI environemt
+# Recover access to the CI environenent

-- Copy `.env.dist` in `.env` and put the secrets in it
+- Copy `.env.dist` in `.env` and put the secrets in it (ask us of course)

-## Access to the clusters

-- Execute task kubeconfig to get all the configuration
+- Execute `task kubeconfig`` to load all the kubeconfig in nuv.
 - Execute `nuv config use` then `nuv config use <n>` to select a configuration
 - Execute `nuv setup nuvolaris login` to log into one of them

-## Access to the vms
+# Generate all the secrets

+- Copy `.env.dist` in `.env` and put the secrets in it
+- `task secrets` generates a  `.secrets` with all the secrets for github
+- now you can run the tests, most notably the `tests/1-deploy.sh` that builds environments

 # Setup of Continuos Integration